 - Agency staff have flexibility in applying the tool to determine eligibility.

-- The Emergency Housing Assistance eligibility process will consider the reasons why someone is homeless or at risk of becoming homeless, including Loss of income and higher expenses for those with incomes between 30 and 50 percent of AMI.
+- The Emergency Housing Assistance eligibility process will consider the reasons why someone is homeless or at risk of becoming homeless, including Loss of income as well as higher expenses for those with incomes between 30 and 50 percent of AMI.

 Completing an admission assessment from the Housing Consumer Education Center (HCEC) is the first step in accessing Emergency Housing Assistance Programs .
 Any family can log in or call the HCEC Resource Center to complete the Admission Assessment form.
 Agencies do not require an in-person appointment to complete an admission assessment, but will be available if a family requires in-person assistance to complete it.

-It can only be approved in the region where you plan to use your Emergency Housing Assistance.
+It can only approved in the region where you plan to use your Emergency Housing Assistance.